Los Alamitos Futurity: History

 Six Futurity starters have gone on to win the Kentucky Derby: Gato Del Sol (1982), Ferdinand (1986), Alysheba (1987), Thunder Gulch (1995), Real Quiet (1998), and Giacomo (2005).
 Preakness winners include Snow Chief (1986), Lookin at Lucky (2010), and Belmont winner A. P. Indy (1992).
 Real Quiet won the Derby and Preakness and Point Given won the 2001 Preakness & Belmont.
 Oxbow, who was fourth in the 2012 Futurity, won the Preakness.
+The race is also regarded as an important preparatory event on the Road to the Kentucky Derby, having produced numerous Triple Crown contenders.

 Colts that won this event and went on to take US Champion Two-Year-Old Male Horse honors include Roving Boy (1982), Declan's Moon (2004) and Shared Belief (2013).

 Colts that won this event and went later in their careers to take awards include Snow Chief, 1986 US Champion Three-Year-Old Male Horse, A. P. Indy, 1992 US Champion Three-Year-Old Male Horse and US Horse of the Year, Real Quiet, 1999 US Champion Three-Year-Old Male Horse, Point Given, 2001 US Champion Three-Year-Old Male Horse, Lookin at Lucky, 2010 US Champion Three-Year-Old Male Horse.
 Alysheba finished second to Temperate Sil by a neck in the 1986 Hollywood Futurity but the following year after a sensational season was also honored with US Champion Three-Year-Old Male Horse honors and in 1988 was US Champion Older Dirt Male Horse and US Horse of the Year.

 2018 winner Improbable captured US Champion Older Dirt Male Horse honors in 2020.
 In 1985 Ferdinand finished 3rd to Snow Chief in the event.
 After an outstanding season as a four-year-old, Ferdinand was voted US Horse of the Year.

-US Hall of Fame trainer Bob Baffert has saddled 14 winners in this event which includes seven winners in row between 2014 and 2020.
+US Hall of Fame trainer Bob Baffert has saddled 15 winners in this event, which includes seven winners in row between 2014 and 2020.